convissor/login-security-solution/readme.txt

     - Add user's current IP to their verified IP list whenever they save their profile page, not just when they change their password.
 * Add pt_BR translation.
 Thanks to Valdir Trombini.
-* Put plugin version number in admin noficiation emails.
+* Put plugin version number in admin notification emails.

 = 0.27.0 (2012-09-04) =
 * Remove the password policy explanation link added in 0.26.0.